zoey1998/Fundamentals-BME-Design/PrototypingSkills/EDA.md

   + Single sided boards can have surface mount components on the "bottom" and through-hole components on the "top".
   + Design to solder thru-hole components on the "bottom" (other side of the board from the component body).
+You can move components to the other side of the board with the `Mirror` function.
 * Set the board's physical dimensions.
 * Parts and airwire (electrical placeholder) connections are imported from schematic.